3liz/lizmap-documentation/source/admin/cache.rst

    For "bus" and "EPSG:3857" from TileMatrix 14 to 16

-In this example, you see that the bus layer has 3 different TileMatrixSet , corresponding to the 3 different spatial coordinate systems available for this project in Lizmap publication ( configured in the *Project properties*, tab *OWS Server*.
+In this example, you see that the bus layer has 3 different TileMatrixSet, corresponding to the 3 different spatial coordinate systems available for this project in Lizmap(configured in the *Project properties*, tab *QGIS Server*).

+It's important to generate the cache capabilities **before** generating the cache for a specific layer.
+The cache capabilities is used in the next command.
+The next command might fail if the cache capabilities is not present.

 Once you have a good knowledge of a layer, you can generate the cache for it:

 .. code-block:: bash